stephenbeckett/smart-podcast-widget/README.md

 ```

 ### PriorityApps (optional)
-A list of app IDs specifiying which apps should be shown full size in the widget, as well as the order of the apps.
-IDs must exactly match a key from the `Urls` parameter.
+A list of app IDs specifying which apps should be shown full size in the widget, as well as the order of the apps.
+IDs must exactly match a key from the [Urls](#urls-required) parameter.

 By default `PriorityApps` is:
 ```js